ashki23/HPC-notes/Spack.md

 # Install software with Spack
 *[Ashkan Mirzaee](https://ashki23.github.io/index.html) - June 2019*

 [Spack](https://spack.readthedocs.io/en/latest/) is a software/package management tool designed to support multiple versions and configurations of software on a wide variety of platforms and environments.
-Get spack from the [github repository](https://github.com/spack/spack):
+Let's download and install Spack by:

 ```bash
 git clone https://github.com/spack/spack.git
 source spack/share/spack/setup-env.sh # Setup Spack
 ```

-After setup Spack, let's **install** any new software that you want by:
+Now we can easiliy **install** new softwares from Spack by:

 ```bash
 spack install <software_name> or <software_name@version> or <software_name@version %compiler@version>